wygulmage/xmobar/readme.md

 `font`
 :    Name of the font to be used.
 Use the `xft:` prefix for XFT fonts.

+`fontList`
+:    Haskell-style list of fonts to be used with the `fn`-template.
+     Use the `xft:` prefix for XFT fonts.

 `bgColor`
 :    Background color.